MrsG33k/CI-MS1-Pokemon/README.md

 ### Media

--   All Images were created by the developer.
+-   All images for the Pokedex page were taken from the [Bulbapedia website](https://bulbapedia.bulbagarden.net/wiki/Main_Page)
+-   Google Imagen 3 was used to help generate concept ideas for the logo
 ### Acknowledgements

--   My Mentor for continuous helpful feedback.

--   Tutor support at Code Institute for their support.
+-   Mike Whittaker - For his help and feedback during the design process

+-   Rachel Furlong - EKC Tutor for the course for her encouragement along the way.